gramener/gramex-guide/alert/README.md

 `each:` specifies a dataset to iterate over.
 Each row becomes a separate email.

-`condition:` is a Python expression that filters the data and returns the final rows to send as email.
+`condition:` is a Python [expression or pipeline](../function/) that filters the data and returns the final rows to send as email.
 If the result is `False`, `[]`, `{}` or any false-y value, the alert will exit.